TMWRose/Group-1---Food-Deserts-How-They-Affect-Community-Health/README.md

 FROM THE NEIGHBORHOOD FOOD ENVIRONMENT
     GEOID10 - Census Tract ID 10-digit Census Tract ID
     CountyCode - County Code County code; contained in Census Tract ID CountyName - County Name

     Food_Desert_Pct_Lowa_Pop -  Percentage of people with low access to a supermarket or large grocery store 2011 Food_Desert_lowa_Pop -  Number of people with low access to a supermarket or large grocery store 2011 Food_Desert_Pct_Lowi - Percentage of total population that is low-income and has low access to a supermarket or large grocery store 2011
     Food_Desert_Lowi - Number of low-income people with low access to a supermarket or large grocery store 2011

+    Spatial_Measures_grocerystore_Density - Full-Line Grocery stores - Kernel Density by census tract 2016

+    Spatial_Measures_fastfood_density - Fast food stores- Kernel Density by census tract 2

 FROM THE NEIGHBORHOOD HEALTH
     GEOID10 - Census Tract ID 10-digit Census Tract ID
     CountyCode - County Code County code; contained in Census Tract ID CountyName - County Name

     Diab_YearDX2009_2013 -  Number of deaths with diabetes listed as cause reported BY census tract from 2009-2013

     Diab_YearDX2010_2014 - Number of deaths with diabetes listed as cause 2010 to 2014

     Cardio_YearDX2009_2013 - 2009 to 2013 Number of deaths with cardiovascular disease listed as cause reported BY census tract from 2009-2013
     Cardio_YearDX2010_2014 - 2010 to 2014 Number of deaths with cardiovascular disease listed as cause reported BY census tract from 2010-2014

-AllCause_MortalityRate_09_13 - 2009 to 2013 All-cause mortality rate for the period 2009 to 2013 BY census tract
+    AllCause_MortalityRate_09_13  2009 to 2013 All-cause mortality rate for the period 2009 to 2013 BY census tract
     AllCause_MortalityRate_10_14 - 2010 to 2014 All-cause mortality rate for the period 2010 to 2014 BY census tract
     Diab_MortalityRate_09_13 - 2009 to 2013 Diabetes mortality rate for the period 2009 to 2013 BY census tract
     Diab_MortalityRate_10_14 - 2010 to 2014 Diabetes mortality rate for the period 2010 to 2014 BY census tract

     Cardio_MortalityRate_09_13 - 2009 to 2013 Cardiovascular disease mortality rate for the period 2009 to 2013 BY census tract
     Cardio_MortalityRate_10_14 - 2010 to 2014 Cardiovascular disease mortality rate for the period 2010 to 2014 BY census tract